rscohn2/roco-home/docs/deployment.rst

 ============

-We created a ``signalpy`` organization that hosts a ``signalpy`` repo.
-You currently only need a single repo
+We created a ``signalpy`` organization that hosts a ``signalpy`` repository.
+You currently only need a single repository.

 Initial Creation of the App Services on Azure
 =============================================